-Measure your flour by spooning into the measuring cup and leveling off with a butter knife.
+Measure your flour by spooning into the measuring cup and levelling off with a butter knife.
 Don’t scoop the measuring cup into your flour.
 You’ll likely end up with more flour than necessary.

-Ensure your bundt pan is well greased/floured so your cake easily releases from the pan once baked.
-The Kitchn has some great tips on how to grease a bundt pan.
+Ensure your cake pan is well greased and floured so your cake easily releases from the pan once baked.
+These are some great tips on how to grease a Bundt pan.

 Strawberries go so well with lemon zest or orange zest.
 You can add some into the batter if you want another element of flavour.
 The zest of one or two lemons or oranges should be good.